NiLaScience/Vibecoding-Sidequest-Starterpack/projects/02_PBLab.md

 2. I can **read the official problem description** and **propose a problem statement** with learning goals (Markdown or Google Doc link).
 3. I can **upload or link artifacts** (images, videos, docs, code repos) under a research phase.
 4. I can **tag teammates on comments** to discuss artifacts asynchronously.
-5. I can **use the “AI PBL tutor”** to brainstorm learning goals or get critique on my reflection, with usage logged for transparency.
+5. I can **use the "AI PBL tutor"** to brainstorm learning goals or get critique on my reflection, with usage logged for transparency.
-6. I can **submit the final report link** and mark the project “Ready for review”.
+6. I can **submit the final report link** and mark the project "Ready for review".

 ### 3.2 Educators
 1. _As an educator_ I can **create a new PBL problem**, defining title, description, and rubric.